ultram4rine/alerter/README.md

 1. [Configure](#configuration) `alerter`.

-2. Optionally check that messages are being sent and properly formatted with that [script](./scripts/test.sh):
+2. Optionally check that messages are being sent and formatted correctly with this [script](./scripts/test.sh):

    ```sh
    ./test.sh tg